Sports Fundraising Ideas: Golf, Walkathon, Bike-a-Thon, Baseball & Team Fundraisers

 How does a walkathon fundraiser work?

-Participants register and collect pledges (flat or per-mile).
-On event day, everyone walks a set course.
-Low overhead, high participation, inclusive for all ages.
-Add team challenges, themed walks, and merch sales.
+Participants register and collect pledges, either a flat amount or per mile walked.
+On event day, everyone walks a set course together.
+According to CharityAuctions.com platform data, pledge-based events with online registration raise more than paper-based collection methods.
+Low overhead and high participation make walkathons accessible for all ages.
+Add team challenges, themed walks, and merch sales to boost revenue.

 Share this answer